 Because we have had recurring losses and negative cash flows from operating activities, substantial doubt exists regarding our ability to remain as a going concern at the same level at which we are currently performing.
-Accordingly, the report of Kesselman, our independent registered public accounting firm, with respect to our financial statements for the year ended December 31, 2016, includes an explanatory paragraph as to our potential inability to continue as a going concern.
+Accordingly, the report of Kesselman & Kesselman, our independent registered public accounting firm, with respect to our financial statements for the year ended December 31, 2017, includes an explanatory paragraph as to our potential inability to continue as a going concern.
 The doubts regarding our potential ability to continue as a going concern may adversely affect our ability to obtain new financing on reasonable terms or at all.

-We will need to raise additional capital to meet our business requirements in the future and such capital raising may be costly or difficult to obtain and could dilute our stockholders' ownership interests.
+We will need to raise additional capital to meet our business requirements in the future, and such capital raising may be costly or difficult to obtain and could dilute our stockholders' ownership interests.

-The net proceeds from the offering of our shares of Series C Convertible Preferred Stock and accompanying six-month and five-year warrants that closed on March 14, 2017, will only be sufficient to enable us to continue operations for a short period of time.
-In order to fully realize all of our business objectives, we will need to raise additional capital, which additional capital may not be available on reasonable terms or at all.
+Without materially curtailing our operations, we estimate that we only have sufficient capital to finance our operations approximately 12 months from the date of the balance sheet.
+As such, in order for us to pursue our business objectives, we will need to raise additional capital, which additional capital may not be available on reasonable terms or at all.
 For instance, we will need to raise additional funds to accomplish the following:

-- development of our current and future products, including CGuard EPS with a smaller delivery catheter; - pursuing growth opportunities, including more rapid expansion and funding regional distribution systems; - making capital improvements to improve our infrastructure; - hiring and retaining qualified management and key employees; - responding to competitive pressures; - complying with regulatory requirements such as licensing and registration; and - maintaining compliance with applicable laws.
+- development of our current and future products, including CGuard EPS with a smaller delivery catheter; - furthering our efforts to obtain an IDE approval for CGuard EPS, to ultimately seek the U.S. Food and Drug Administration approval for commercial sales in the United States; - pursuing growth opportunities, including more rapid expansion and funding regional distribution systems;

+- making capital improvements to improve our infrastructure; - hiring and retaining qualified management and key employees; - responding to competitive pressures; - complying with regulatory requirements such as licensing and registration; and - maintaining compliance with applicable laws.